-Fair Values of Financial Instruments: These are estimated using relevant market information and other assumptions, as more fully disclosed in a separate note.
+Fair Values of Financial Instruments: These are estimated using relevant market information and other assumptions, as more fully disclosed in estimated fair value of financial instruments footnote.
 Fair value estimates involve uncertainties and matters of significant judgment regarding interest rates, credit risk, prepayments, and other factors, especially in the absence of broad markets for particular items.
 Changes in assumptions or in market conditions could significantly affect these estimates.

-Reclassifications: Reclassifications have been made to conform 2014 financial statement data with the 2015 presentation.
+Reclassifications: Reclassifications have been made to conform 2015 financial statement data with the 2016 presentation.
 Reclassifications had no effect on prior year net income or shareholders' equity.

-December 31, 2015 and 2014 ars in thousands except per share data)
+December 31, 2016 and 2015 (Dollars in thousands except per share data)

-Adoption of New Accounting Standards: In May 2014, the FASB amended existing guidance related to revenue from contracts with customers.
+Adoption of New Accounting Standards: In May 2014, the Financial Accounting Standards Board (FASB) amended existing guidance related to revenue from contracts with customers.
 This amendment supersedes and replaces nearly all existing revenue recognition guidance, including industry-specific guidance, establishes a new control-based revenue recognition model, changes the basis for deciding when revenue is recognized over time or at a point in time, provides new and more detailed guidance on specific topics and expands and improves disclosures about revenue.
 In addition, this amendment specifies the accounting for some costs to obtain or fulfill a contract with a customer.
 These amendments are effective for annual periods beginning after December 15, 2017 and must be applied retrospectively.
-The adoption of this standard is still being evaluated by management.
+The effects of adopting this standard is still being evaluated by management.